rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 As you’ve seen in Chapter 1, the `main()` function is the entry point into the program.
 The `fn` syntax declares a new function, the `()`s indicate that there are no arguments, and `{` starts the body of the function.
-Because we didn’t include a return type, it’s assumed to be `()`, an empty tuple.
-We will go over tuples in Chapter XX.

 ```rust,ignore
 println!("Guess the number!");